Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \textbf{Interpretability:} In the interpretability analysis, we consider three variants for the proposed method: a) the exact outcome of our method, marked as \textit{EDDP}, b) combining directions with a shared label (post initial learning) using a binary linear classification layer which classifies representations positively if any detector with the same label does (marked as \textit{EDDP - Linear OR}), and c) considering the learned directions but optimizing the classification threshold in a supervised manner, in a post-learning step, to enhance the F1 Score (marked as \textit{EDDP /w sup thres}).
 This last approach assesses direction alignment to the concept by relaxing the sparsity constraint of the method.
 Table \ref{tab:eddp-vs-ibd} summarizes metrics for this comparison.
 Results show that the classifiers of the proposed method achieve high Precision, comparable to the supervised ones, but suffer from low recall.
 The latter could be related to the strict sparsity objective of EDDP, as IBD exhibits significantly higher Redundancy.
 Combining classifiers with the same label improves recall, which indicates that different detectors capture different parts of the dataset, while supervised optimization of the classification bias further enhances F1 scores by relaxing sparsity.

 \textbf{Influence:} In the concept influence analysis, we aim to answer whether PCAVs, that correspond to directions of high interpretability due to learning them with supervision, are more influential to the network predictions than signal vectors.
 Since Network Dissection can assign identical labels to multiple Encoding-Decoding Direction Pairs, direct comparison with Pattern-CAVs becomes less straightforward.
 We propose the following metric to help us draw some conclusions.
 Let $j \in \{0,1,...,N_l-1\}$ index EDDP's signal vectors sharing the same concept label $l$, and $S^l_{j,k}$ represent the RCAV sensitivity score of the network relative to the $j$-th signal vector of label $l$ when predicting class $k$.
 Similarly, let $S^l_{P,k}$ denote the sensitivity score of the network relative to the Pattern-CAV for the same label and class.
 Inspired by RCAV, we regard signal vectors as \textit{noise vectors} and compare the sensitivity of the network with respect to PCAVs and signal vectors that share the same label.
-We define a metric $\SII2$, which when above 0.5 indicates that PCAVs have more influence than signal vectors on the network predictions at the statistical significance level of $\theta=0.05$ with Bonferroni correction:
+We define a metric $\SII2$, which, when above 0.5, indicates that PCAVs have more influence than signal vectors on the network predictions at the statistical significance level of $\theta=0.05$ with Bonferroni correction:

-For RCAV $\alpha=5.0$, $\SII2$ is equal to $0.34$, which is less than $0.5$ indicating the Pattern-CAVs are less influential on the network predictions than signal vectors.
-This outcome could also be linked to the discussion of Section \ref{sec:soa-discussion}.
-It looks like less interpretable directions (in that case EDDP's) have more influence on the network predictions compared to more interpretable ones.
+For RCAV $\alpha=5.0$, $\SII2$ is equal to $0.34$, which is less than $0.5$, indicating that the Pattern-CAVs are less influential on the network predictions than signal vectors.
+This outcome could also be linked to the discussion in Section \ref{sec:soa-discussion}.
+It appears that less interpretable directions (in this case, EDDP's) have more influence on the network predictions compared to more interpretable ones.